castorini/onboarding/docs/tpu-guide.md

   xm.mark_step()
 ```

-To programally print your device memory,
+To programally print the memory of one TPU core,
 ```python
 import torch_xla
 import torch_xla.core.xla_model as xm